AustinArrington87/soil-monitoring/README.md

 # soil-monitoring
-Web app for querying soil data with lat/lon
+Web app for querying USDA SSURGO soil data with lat/lon

+Written in Python, built using Flask web framework